usmani93/pyCuda/README.md

 # PyTorch
-Just a fun project to get started with Pytorch on CPU, create custom classifier for image classification.
+Just a fun project to get started with Pytorch on GPU, create custom classifier for image classification.
 Work in progress...